 - are following a very low salt diet

-- are or intend to become pregnant or plan to breastfeed
+- you are or intend to become pregnant or plan to breastfeed.

-- are taking potassium supplements, potassium-sparing agents, potassium-containing salt substitutes or other medicines that may increase serum potassium (e.g. trimethoprim-containing products).
+- you are taking potassium supplements, potassium-sparing agents, potassium-containing salt substitutes or other medicines that may increase serum potassium (e.g., trimethoprim-containing products)